$70 MILLION AVAILABLE IN ERA’S BEST CHALLENGE

 - government research labs

-Applicants are encouraged to collaborate with other organizations and engage with Alberta’s post-secondary and research institutions.
-Applications can be submitted from around the world, but projects must be piloted, demonstrated or implemented in Alberta.
+Applicants were encouraged to collaborate with other organizations and engage with Alberta’s post-secondary and research institutions.
+Applications could be submitted from around the world, but projects must be piloted, demonstrated or implemented in Alberta.
 The size of opportunity and potential for widespread GHG and economic benefits will be taken into consideration during ERA’s evaluation and project selection.

 WORKING TOGETHER TO SECURE A LOWER CARBON FUTURE FOR ALBERTA